shuebdalvi/todo-app/README.md

 In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husky, and others that are well known and you can find references in the web.

-`/src/*` structure follows default Java structure.
+- `/src/*` structure follows default Java structure.

+- `.browserslistrc` This file is used by the build system to adjust CSS and JS output to support the specific browsers.

+- `.gitignore` - Git uses it to ignore files & folder patterns from commiting to source repository
+- `.gitattributes` - A gitattributes file is a simple text file that gives attributes to pathnames like `text`,`eol`,etc

 - `.yo-rc.json` - Yeoman configuration file
   JHipster configuration is stored in this file at `generator-jhipster` key.
 You may find `generator-jhipster-*` for specific blueprints configuration.